-Are all pointed cats full or part Siamese, Birman or Ragdoll?
+Are all pointed cats purebred or part-purebred?

 Siamese cats first made their way to the East in the late 1800’s and from there, the Himalayan gene made its way into the general cat population.
-The Himalayan gene is interesting, it is a form of incomplete albinism and is heat sensitive, meaning the cat is actually a solid colour, but the gene inactivates the production of melanin-responsible for coat colour-on warmer parts of the body, leaving only the extremities including the ears, nose and tail darker.
+The Himalayan gene is interesting, it is a form of incomplete albinism and is heat-sensitive, meaning the cat is actually a solid colour, but the gene inactivates the production of melanin-responsible for coat colour-on warmer parts of the body, leaving only the extremities including the ears, nose, and tail darker.
 So a seal point Siamese is, in fact, a black cat, but the Himalayan gene has prevented the black colouration from showing on the warmer parts of the body.
 Pointed kittens are born all white, which makes sense because they are in a constantly warm environment in their mother’s uterus.
 The pointed colouration develops as the kitten matures.
 Pointed cats will often become darker in winter.